olerichter00/speak-everywhere/README.md

 ![Speak Everywhere](./public/logo.png)

-**Speak Everywhere** is a language learning app that automatically detects the user's location and provides basic vocabulary and phrases of the local languages.
+**Speak Everywhere** is a language learning app that automatically detects the user's location and provides basic vocabulary and phrases to learn the local language.

 The app is available at [speakeverywhere.now.sh](https://speakeverywhere.now.sh/).